phsmith/rundeck_exporter/README.md

  This code was tested on Rundeck API version 31+.

 > [!Warning]
-> - Since version 4.x.x. the `/api/V/metrics` endpoint is disabled, so you need to enable it in `rundeck-config.properties` to get the exporter to work.
+> - Since version 4.x.x, the `/api/<version>/metrics` endpoint is disabled, so you need to enable it in `rundeck-config.properties` or by setting the environment variable `RUNDECK_METRICS_ENABLED=true` for the exporter to work.
 See [config-file-reference.html#metrics-capturing](https://docs.rundeck.com/docs/administration/configuration/config-file-reference.html#metrics-capturing)
 > - If audit logs are enabled, consider changing the default `INFO` log level to prevent excessive log growth.

 ## Metrics